|

 McPherson, D.

-Douglas McPherson was the son of Lydia McPherson, a widow born in Dover,
+Douglas McPherson was the son of James McPherson, and his wife Lydia.
+In

-lived there with his mother, his elder sisters Elsie, aged 15, Winifred,
+lived there with his mother, his elder sisters Elsie, aged 15, then a

 aged 13, Marion, aged 10, and his brother Hugh (below), aged 8.
 They